-Are deputy nominated persons required in CAMO?
+Are deputies to nominated persons required in CAMO or CAO?

 The indirect approval procedures may only be used for:

 - de-escalated tasks as described in example 1 of FAQ n.48249

 - additional tasks as described in example 2 of FAQ n.48249